lottekoblens/real-time-web-2122/README.md

 |  | *Multi-user support* Multiple clients can connect to the server.
 Interaction works as expected and is not dependent on the number of clients.
 You can explain how your app approaches this. |  |

 ## Features

+* Set a nickname
+* Send a chat message
+* Get points when answer is guessed

 ## Installation